kulvirdotgg/ppt/readme.md

 We all love markdown and it is objectively the best format to write stuff in.
 Also we all hate *Micros\*ft* stuff, so its just a simple plugin to make PPTs with everyone's favourite text editor nvim using markdown.
+On top of that this plugin comes with features like execute the code present inside the codeblocks of your slides and I think thats pretty cool.

 ## Usage